Ikaikaalika/LegacyLense/LegacyLense/Legal/PrivacyPolicy.md

 - **Photos and Images**: Photos you upload to the app for restoration and enhancement
 - **Account Information**: If you create an account, we may collect your email address and username
 - **Purchase Information**: Information related to your subscription purchases through the App Store
+- **Trial Information**: Data related to your 7-day free trial usage
 - **Support Communications**: Information you provide when contacting our support team
+- **Feedback and Ratings**: Reviews, ratings, and feedback you provide about the app

 ### Information Collected Automatically
 - **Device Information**: Device type, operating system version, unique device identifiers
-- **Usage Data**: App usage patterns, features used, session duration
+- **Usage Data**: App usage patterns, features used, session duration, processing counts
 - **Performance Data**: Crash reports, app performance metrics (if you opt-in)
 - **Analytics Data**: Aggregated and anonymized usage statistics
+- **Photo Processing Data**: Metadata about photos processed (file size, format, processing time) but not the actual images
+- **AI Model Usage**: Which AI models are downloaded and used for processing

 ### Information from Third Parties
 - **App Store**: Purchase and subscription information from Apple's App Store